ddang8-jpeg/HopReviews/README.md

 users to open or even access the Photos app!
 Any attempt to open the photos app will crash the emulator.

+Due to the social media nature of our app, users may not use it in horizontal orientation.

 ## Sprint 2
 We implemented all the promised/required features for sprint 2 and even more!
 These features include:
 - Populate the feed list for all of the users from the database